slumio/Bro-code/CONTRIBUTING.md

-# Contributing to Code Sync
+# Contributing to Bro Code

-We welcome contributions to the Code Sync project!
+We welcome contributions to the Bro Code project!
 Whether you're reporting a bug, suggesting a new feature, or fixing a typo, your input is valuable to us.
 Here are some guidelines to help you get started:

-Thank you for considering contributing to code sync!
+Thank you for considering contributing to Bro Code!
 Follow the steps below to contribute:

 ## Getting Started